 De’Aaron Fox: My all-time favorites to wear, in general, are Jordan 11s.
 But I’m a big fan of Kobe IVs and Kobe Vs too.

 Stanley Johnson: Off the court, I’d probably say classic Sk8 Low Vans.
 You know, just regular, classic Vans in black and white.
 Then, on the court, the Kobe Vs.

 Quentin Richardson: I would have to go with Jordan 13s or Jordan 2s.

 Langston Galloway: My go-to is the “He Got Game” Jordan 13s.
 I tell that to everybody and I’m sticking with it.
 Those are my favorite of all-time.

 Pierre Jackson: My all-time favorite has to be the Jordan 4s in the “Lightning” colorway.
 But, like I said, that’s actually one of the shoes that I don’t have yet.

 Kyle Wiltjer: For off the court, I have to say the Jordan 1s.
 I just love the way it looks; you can throw it on with jeans as well as shorts.
 I definitely wear my Jordan 1s the most and I have all sorts of different colorways.
 Jordan 1s are definitely my favorite.

-Longform, Sneakers, Evergreen, Featured, Shoes, Sneakers, Top, Darius Miles, De'Aaron Fox, DeMar DeRozan, Kyle Wiltjer, Langston Galloway, Michael Jordan, Mike Bibby, Montrezl Harrell, Pierre Jackson, PJ Tucker, Quentin Richardson, Ray Allen, Rudy Gay, Thaddeus Young, Victor Oladipo, Wilson Chandler
+Longform, Sneakers, Evergreen, Shoes, Sneakers, Top, Darius Miles, De'Aaron Fox, DeMar DeRozan, Kyle Wiltjer, Langston Galloway, Michael Jordan, Mike Bibby, Montrezl Harrell, Pierre Jackson, PJ Tucker, Quentin Richardson, Ray Allen, Rudy Gay, Thaddeus Young, Victor Oladipo, Wilson Chandler